Rosemarie Falk: Personal life

 Rosemarie Falk was born and raised in Lloydminster, Saskatchewan.
 Falk holds a Bachelor of Social Work from the University of Calgary.
 Prior to her election, Falk worked in Saskatchewan as a registered Social Worker, and has experience as a legal assistant and as a legislative assistant in federal politics.
 Rosemarie Falk is a mother of three.
 At the time of her 2017 election, her occupation was listed as stay at home parent.

+At the time of the 2025 Canadian federal election, she lived in Rural Municipality of Britannia No. 502.

 Political career

 In the 2017 federal by-election, Rosemarie Falk ran as the Conservative candidate for Battlefords—Lloydminster, following the resignation of long-standing Conservative MP Gerry Ritz.
 Falk won the House of Commons seat with 8,952 votes of 12,876 votes cast, earning nearly 70% of the vote share.
 Falk defeated New Democratic Party candidate Matt Fedler, the Liberal Party's Larry Ingram, the Green Party's Yvonne Potter-Pihach and independent Ken Finlayson.
 Falk's 2017 campaign intended to present voters with the "positive Conservative vision" and advocated for affordability, consistent with Andrew Scheer's cost of living platform.

 Rosemarie Falk was re-elected in the 2019 Canadian Federal election on October 21.
 Falk earned 79 percent of the vote with a total of 27,784 votes.
 Her closing statements from the Federal candidates Chamber forum were "together we can help elect a new Conservative government that will live within its means while putting more money in your pocket.
 On Oct.
 21st, it is time for you to get ahead."
 Following her re-election, Falk released a statement that she was ready to return to Ottawa "focused on being a strong voice for Canadian taxpayers, families and rural communities like ours."

 Falk was a member of the Human Resources, Skills and Social Development and the Status of Persons with Disabilities Parliament Session 42-1 from January 29, 2018, to September 11, 2019.
 Prior to her election to Parliament, Falk worked as an assistant to Conservative MP Arnold Viersen.

+She was elected vice chair of the Canadian House of Commons Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities in the 45th Canadian Parliament in 2025.